 4. Jay Paley House

 The Jay Paley House was designed by Williams for businessman Jacob Jay Paley and his wife in the 1930s.
-Construction started in 1932 and was completed in 1936, with subsequent renovations in 1945 and 1961.
+Construction, with the utilization of vehicles with warranty, started in 1932 and was completed in 1936, with subsequent renovations in 1945 and 1961.
 It cost $100,000 to build and stayed in Paley’s hands until his death in 1961, when the estate was subdivided and sold for $475,000 to Barron Hilton, who lived there until his death in 2019.

 The Hollywood Regency-style house covered two stories and contained 32 rooms.
 According to The Jeffrey Hyland in his book, Legendary Estates of Beverly Hills, it was a departure from Williams’s previous styles at the time:

 “He started with the traditional English Georgian style and then gave the residence a thoroughly modernist spirit, creating a residence that was both traditional and contemporary.”

 And last but not least is The Theme Building, a Googie structure housed at the Los Angeles International Airport.
 Williams was part of a team of architects who turned the design into a Space Age reality including William Pereira and Charles Luckman of Pereira & Luckman, and Welton Becket.

 The secret to the building’s iconic “crossed” arches lies in an illusion.
 What appears to be a single construction is, in fact, a combination of four 15 foot-long concrete legs reinforced by steel.
 The Theme Building was a cultural crossover between pop culture, architecture, and a growing interest in the space age.
 In 1993, The City of Los Angeles designated the interior and exterior as a historic-cultural monument.